Do solar panels work in the shade?

 Remove the shade-causing trees

 Trees, whether close or far from your panels, could be the reason for your solar panels’ low efficiency.
-So, trim and prune the excess branches and leaves, or cut down the tree entirely to create a clear way for direct sunshine.
+So, trim or remove the tree to create a clear way for direct sunshine.

 Watch out also for the size of trees you plant around the house.
 Since your solar panels can last up to 30 years, these trees shouldn’t grow to cause shading problems in the future.

 If you’re using a string inverter system, then consider using a bypass diode to mitigate the effect of shading on one PV cell.
 The bypass diodes allow the current produced by other cells to bypass the shaded string ensuring that power production continues.

 Change your inverter

 Look for MPPT inverters for your solar panels that will extract maximum energy from your solar panels during unfavorable conditions.
 This includes partial shading and cloudy days.